Saint Petersburg: Imperial era (1703–1917)

-The city was built by conscripted peasants from all over Russia; in some years several Swedish prisoners of war were also involved under the supervision of Alexander Menshikov.
+The city was built by conscripted peasants (serfs) from all over Russia; in some years several Swedish prisoners of war were also involved under the supervision of Alexander Menshikov.
 Tens of thousands of serfs died while building the city.
 Later, the city became the centre of the Saint Petersburg Governorate.
 Peter moved the capital from Moscow to Saint Petersburg in 1712, nine years before the Treaty of Nystad of 1721 ended the war.
 He referred to Saint Petersburg as the capital (or seat of government) as early as 1704.

 During its first few years, the city developed around Trinity Square on the right bank of the Neva, near the Peter and Paul Fortress.
 However, Saint Petersburg soon started to be built out according to a plan.
-By 1716, the Swiss Italian Domenico Trezzini had elaborated a project whereby the city centre would be on Vasilyevsky Island and shaped by a rectangular grid of canals.
+By 1716, the Swiss–Italian Domenico Trezzini had elaborated a project whereby the city centre would be on Vasilyevsky Island and shaped by a rectangular grid of canals.
 The project was not completed but is evident in the layout of the streets.
 In 1716, Peter the Great appointed Frenchman Jean-Baptiste Alexandre Le Blond as the chief architect of Saint Petersburg.

-The style of Petrine Baroque, developed by Trezzini and other architects and exemplified by such buildings as the Menshikov Palace, Kunstkamera, Peter and Paul Cathedral, Twelve Collegia, became prominent in the city architecture of the early 18th century.
-In 1724, the Academy of Sciences, University, and the Academic Gymnasium were established in Saint Petersburg by Peter the Great.
+The style of Petrine Baroque, developed by Trezzini and other architects and exemplified by such buildings as the Menshikov Palace, Kunstkamera, Peter and Paul Cathedral, and Twelve Collegia, became prominent in the city architecture of the early 18th century.
+In 1724, the Academy of Sciences, the University, and the Academic Gymnasium were established in Saint Petersburg by Peter the Great.

 In 1725, Peter died at age fifty-two.
-His endeavors to modernize Russia had been opposed by the Russian nobility.
+His endeavors to modernise Russia had been opposed by the Russian nobility.
 There were several attempts on his life and a treason case involving his son.
 In 1728, Peter II of Russia moved his seat back to Moscow.
 But four years later, in 1732, under Empress Anna of Russia, Saint Petersburg was again designated as the capital of the Russian Empire.
 It remained the seat of the Romanov dynasty and the Imperial Court of the Russian tsars, as well as the seat of the Russian government, for another 186 years until the communist revolution of 1917.